 Cheesy Scalloped Potatoes

-- 4 russet potatoes sliced into 1/4 inch slices
+- 4 russet potatoes, peeled and sliced into ¼-inch slices (about 2 pounds)

 - salt and pepper to taste

 - Preheat oven to 400°F. Lightly spray an 8×8-inch casserole dish with nonstick cooking spray.

 - Arrange the potatoes and onions in the prepared baking dish, staggering potato and then onion.

 - In a medium-size saucepan, melt butter over medium heat.
 Mix in the flour and salt, and stir constantly with a whisk for one minute.
 Stir in milk.
 Cook until mixture has thickened.

 - Stir in cheese all at once, and continue stirring until melted and smooth, about 30-60 seconds.